holepunchto/bare-module/README.md

   resolveSync,
   // function (url): boolean | Promise<boolean>
   // A function that returns whether the URL exists as a boolean.
 Consulted before
   // `read`, so a candidate that does not exist is never fetched.
-Defaults to
-  // whether `read` returns a non-null source, but a backing store can override it
-  // with a cheaper check, such as a `stat` or an HTTP `HEAD`.
-May return a promise
+May return a
-  // to answer asynchronously.
+  // promise to answer asynchronously. exists,
-  exists,
   // function (url): boolean
   // The synchronous variant of `exists`.
 Defaults to calling `exists` and throwing